Feed In Tariff scheme: Generate your own Electricity

 Here’s the maths:

-- The Government (through your supplier) will pay you £150/year.
+- Government (through your energy supplier) would pay £150 per year.

-- Total earnings from FIT plus saving on your electricity is £310/year.
+- Total earnings from feed in tariff plus saving on your electricity was £310 per year.

 So how long would it take you to pay off your initial outlay in solar panels?
-This is assuming that you don’t need to pay anything to service them after installation, typically servicing is minimal for solar panels and they are reliable.
+This is assuming that you didn’t need to pay anything to service them after installation - typically servicing is minimal for solar panels and they are reliable.
 Take a look at the table below.

 |Time||Total Savings and Earnings||Profit/Loss|

-To be eligible for the Feed in tariff you need to:
+To be eligible for the feed in tariff you needed:

-- Have solar panels (or another way of generating renewable electricity)
+- Solar panels installed (or another way of generating renewable electricity)

-- An Energy Performance Certificate in the last 10 years (rating D or above to qualify for the highest rate FIT tariff)
+- An Energy Performance Certificate in the last 10 years (rating D or above to qualify for the highest rate feed in tariff)

 Renewable energy typically has a high initial cost of installation.
-A typical solar set up would set you back £5,000-£8,000 for a typical 4kWh system which is large enough to cover the roof of a medium sized detached house.
+A typical solar set up will set you back £5,000-£8,000 for a 4kW system, which is large enough to cover the roof of a medium sized detached house.

 You will also need to consider where to put it.
 A south facing roof with no overhanging trees is ideal, north facing or shaded areas should be avoided.
-The roof space you need would be roughly 400 sqft, this is based on the general rule of 100 sqft for every 1kW of solar panels.
+The roof space you need would be roughly 400 square feet, this is based on the general rule of 100 square feet for each 1kW of solar panels.

-If you want to max out your feed in tariff and install a 5 MW (5000 kW) system it will set you back about £5,000,000 and you’ll need about 12,5 acres of land but you’d be making a lot less from the feed in tariff rate.
-That’s the same as the output of the solar panels on the new Apple campus in silicon valley.
+If you wanted to max-out your feed in tariff and install a 5 MW (5000 kW) system it would set you back about £5,000,000 and you’d need about 12.5 acres of land, though you’d be making a lot less from the feed in tariff rate - that’s the same as the output of the solar panels on the new Apple campus in Silicon Valley!
 This breaks down as:

 - You won’t have to pay anything on your electricity bill.

-- Total earnings from FIT plus saving on your electricity is £9,912/year.
+- Total earnings from feed in tariff plus savings on your electricity are £9,912 per year.